mollywoodnini/ga-z270x-ug/README.md

 If your monitor supports brightness control within Windows, you can control it in macOS. https://github.com/KAMIKAZEUA/NativeDisplayBrightness/releases

 You can map the keys how you like.
 However, Logitech G keys do not allow mapping past F12.
 You can use an LUA script to map it as you wish.
 I have a G910.
-I forked an existing gist and modified it. https://gist.github.com/cbabb/85047be7ced0f789c3c7a5941603cd7a
+I forked an existing gist and modified it.
+Unassigned G6 and G7, then scripted G6 and G7 to be F18 and F19.
+The script will override what you set through the UI.
+If you do not unassign you will get the error tone when adjusting brightness. https://gist.github.com/cbabb/85047be7ced0f789c3c7a5941603cd7a

 ## Audio Input/Output